This tour of Scotland provides you the perfect opportunity to rejuvenate in the majesty of the Celtic wilderness.

 Discount rate applies to children aged 5-15yrs, based on 2 children sharing a room with parents in a twin room.

 Rooms are available on Single or Twin Sharing basis for 1 or 2 people.
 Bookings for 2 people (or multiples of 2) will be allocated double/twin rooms.
 Should you have 1, 3 or 5 people in your party you will also be allocated a single room.
 Should you wish for a different room combination please call us for help with the booking.
+Please pay additional amount for single room booking at the time of check-in.

 It was an excellent experience...J M Gray, United Kingdom, 28/Nov/2016